-The Acropolis of Athens is open daily (see time table below at *Additional Info)for Winter and Summer period, offering its numerous guests the possibility to schedule their visit at leisure.
+The Acropolis of Athens is open daily (see timetable below at *Additional Info)for Winter and Summer periods, offering its numerous guests the possibility to schedule their visit at leisure.
 Even in the winter months with the closing time at 04:30 PM, there is enough time to explore Acropolis and the Northern and Southern slopes.

 From April to October the extended opening times, from 08:00 AM to 08:00 PM, guarantees that visitors not only spend enough time on the sites but can also learn about its history and admire its unique architecture, like the Doric columns made of Pentelic marble or the Theatre of Dionysus at the Southern Slope.

 You can walk to all sides of the hill and awe at the breathtaking views of the surrounding mountains and of course the Islands nearby Athens City.
 Towering over the capital, Acropolis Hill is a very impressive sight, and walking around on its grounds, gives the visitor a feeling of awe and a true sense of the greatness of the ancient Greeks.

 The Acropolis of Athens is one of the most central places in Athens and is easily accessible.
 It is ideally located within a short walking distance from The Acropolis metro station.
 The station itself is of archeological interest since the findings of the excavations for its construction are exhibited on its premises.
 It belongs to line 2/the Red Line.
 You may use your hop-on hop-off bus ticket to reach the Acropolis.

 - Sun hat